Sean-Toroghi/SQL/README.md

 It defines the window over the dataset, for the _function_ to be applied to.
 - PARTITION BY is the second filter option in the window function.
+- ORDER BY clause in window function perform different task based on the function used.
+For some functions it is used to limit visibility and for other it define how to evaluate the function.

 ## Window function vs sub-querry